oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 In addition to the experience risks, multiple implementations in 1st party native applications increases the risk of an incorrect implementation as well as increasing the attack surface as each implementation may expose it's own weaknesses.

 ### Mitigation
-To address these risk, when multiple 1st party native applications must be supported, and other methods such as [Native SSO] are not applicable, it is RECOMMENDED that a client-side SDK be used to ensure the implementation is consistent across the different native apps and to ensure the user experience is identical for all 1st party apps.
+To address these risk, when multiple 1st party native applications must be supported, and other methods such as {{OpenID.Native-SSO}} are not applicable, it is RECOMMENDED that a client-side SDK be used to ensure the implementation is consistent across the different native apps and to ensure the user experience is identical for all 1st party apps.